holistudio/goingup/class_definitions.md

  - `set_stay_time()`
  - `update_wait_time(index)`: update the wait time, where index is based on whether the person is at the ground floor or their target floor waiting for the elevator.
  - `update_total_stay()`
- - `act()`: the main function that controls how the person moves or waits for the elevator.
+ - `update_state()`: the main function that controls how the person moves or waits for the elevator.

 ## Simulation